Behavioral Health Supervisor: Crisis Services

 Assists in the overall planning, directing, and evaluating of all crisis services for adults.
 Works with the Manager of Behavioral Health and the Hospital and Nursing Home Administrator of the Community Treatment Center.

-Creates and maintains a system for data collection, analysis, and identifying strategies to expedite the detention process, identifies and reduces obstacles in decision making.
+Modifies and maintains a system for data collection, analysis, and identifying strategies to expedite the detention process, identifies and reduces obstacles in decision making.

-Promotes crisis plan continuity and the integration of person centered practice.
+Promotes crisis plan continuity and the integration of person-centered practice.